hdinkel/software_carpentry_git/slides/git.md

 ![](advance-testing.png){width=75%}\
 (from [git-scm.com/book](git-scm.com/book))

 github / gitlab
 ===============

-- github used to be free, now owned by MS
+- github used to be individual company, now owned by Microsoft
-- pro's / con's
+- other options (eg. gitlab) / pro's / con's
-- size limitations
+- repositories have size limitations
 - huge database of source-code -> use the search function

 Syllabus